unstoppabledomains/domain-profiles/README.md

    useUnstoppableMessaging,
 } from '@unstoppabledomains/ui-components';

+// Hardcoded user information as an example.
+This information should come
-const myAddress = "0x123";
+// from a connected wallet in a real world scenario. const myAddress = "0x123";
 const myDomain = "mydomain.x";

 const MyPage = () => {

+   // Hook provides utility methods, such as opening the Unstoppable
-   const {setOpenChat} = useUnstoppableMessaging();
+   // Messaging window by clicking a button const {setOpenChat} = useUnstoppableMessaging();

    return (